reactive-python/reactpy-django/docs/src/learn/your-first-component.md

 We recommend creating a `components.py` file within your chosen **Django app** to start out.
 For this example, the file path will look like this: `./example_project/my_app/components.py`.

-Within this file, you can define your component functions and then add ReactPy's `#!python @component` decorator.
+Within this file, you can define your component functions using ReactPy's `#!python @component` decorator.

 === "components.py"